juju/docs/src/en/clouds.md

 ^# Oracle

-   You should only need to do this if you're using an Oracle trial account as the regular (paid) Oracle cloud is built-in, see [Oracle Compute][clouds-oracle] for both types of accounts.
+   You should only need to do this if you're using an Oracle trial account as the regular (paid) Oracle cloud is built-in.
+See [Oracle Compute][clouds-oracle] for both types of accounts.

-   To add a cloud based on Oracle Compute, you first need to [import one or more Ubuntu images][oracleimages] from the Oracle dashboard.
+   You will first need to [import one or more Ubuntu images][oracleimages] from the Oracle dashboard.

-   Juju then needs to know how to connect to Oracle and what to call the cloud:
+   To add an Oracle Compute cloud, you need to supply a name you wish to call it and the unique API endpoint (the REST endpoint of the Compute domain).

+   A sample session is shown below:

        juju add-cloud

        Cloud Types